mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 * Click the :guilabel:`Start Recording` button or click :menuselection:`Options --> Record Mix` in the menu on top of the Mixxx application window.
-* The display above the track table shows how much data has already been recorded.
+* The display above the track table shows how many data has already been recorded.
 * Perform your mix
 * Click the :guilabel:`Stop Recording` button to stop the recording when the mix